zszprz/reduce/README.md

 - Xu and Wei: `new_matrix, ci, cr = xu_and_wei_cr(matrix, lambda, threshold)`

-`matrix` is generated or imported matrix
+--`matrix` is generated or imported matrix
-`lambda` is a lambda parameter for that algorithm (if you don't know what is it, set it to 0.9) `threshold` is a threshold to which value we want to reduce CR
+--`lambda` is a lambda parameter for that algorithm (if you don't know what is it, set it to 0.9) --`threshold` is a threshold to which value we want to reduce CR

 - Cao: `new_matrix, ci, cr = cao_cr(matrix, lambd, threshold)`